 Rugby League is truly an international sport, derived in England and played all around the world, and given that NRL is one of the most popular rugby league competitions on the planet, it is no surprise every bookmaker that values their place in the industry will have multiple markets each weekend on the NRL.

-Bookmakers like Bet365 and William Hill have a truly global footprint and accept most countries around the world.
+Bet365.com is one bookmaker that has a truly global footprint and accepts punters from most countries around the world.
 This means you can wager from places as far flung as India, United Kingdom, all over Europe and many other places.
 If you are based out of the USA your best bet to wager on the NRL is Bovada and BetOnline.

 Customer service at Aussie bookies

-Aussie bookies such as Sportsbet and William Hill offer both phone and live chat customer service to anyone who is having trouble placing a bet.
+Top Aussie bookies such as Sportsbet offer both phone and live chat customer service to anyone who is having trouble placing a bet.

 The live chat is ideal for people on the go who want real-time knowledge they can insert into their betting slip, but is only operational during their standardised hours, typically 9am to 10pm Eastern Standard Time.